YarnSpinnerTool/Docs-1.0/docs/unity/installing.md

 * Go to the folder that your project is in.
 * Open the `Packages` folder.
 * Open the file `manifest.json` in your text editor (for example, Visual Studio Code.)
-* Update the file to include the following line (don't forget the comma at the end!):
+* Update the file to include the following line, highlighted in **bold** (don't forget the comma at the end!):

 <pre>
 <code class="json">{
   "dependencies": {
-    <b>"dev.secretlab.yarnspinner": "https://github.com/YarnSpinnerTool/YarnSpinner.git#upm",</b>
+    <b>"dev.yarnspinner.unity": "https://github.com/YarnSpinnerTool/YarnSpinner-Unity.git",</b>
     "com.unity.2d.sprite": "1.0.0",
     ...
 </code>